jflee0315/concurrency/README.md

-Run the test/concurrency/Test.java in eclipse
+Compile and run the test/concurrency/Test.java